-Racial disparity in diabetes mostly due to lifestyleJuly 27th, 2012 in Diabetes /
+Racial disparity in diabetes mostly due to lifestyleJuly 27, 2012 in Medicine & Health / Diabetes

 (HealthDay) -- For postmenopausal women there are large racial/ethnic differences in diabetes incidence, but these are mostly attributable to lifestyle factors, according to a study published online July 25 in Diabetes Care.